nrxus/faux/book/src/motivation.md

 ## Mocking behavior

 faux is designed to mock *visibile behavior*.
-In Rust terms, faux is designed to mock *pubic methods*.
+In Rust terms, faux is designed to mock *public methods*.
 Private methods are not visible and thus not mockable using faux.
 Fields of a struct are not behavior and thus not mockable using faux.